Sabritocaster/bobyai/README.md

 3. Add the environment variables from `.env.example` in the Vercel dashboard (Production + Preview + Development).
 4. Set `NEXT_PUBLIC_SUPABASE_URL` & `NEXT_PUBLIC_SUPABASE_ANON_KEY` from your Supabase project, along with `GROQ_API_KEY`.
 5. Vercel will build with `npm install && npm run build`.
 No extra build commands are required.

-Supabase Auth cookies work automatically in Vercel thanks to the `@supabase/ssr` helpers.

-## 🧭 Next Steps & Ideas
-- Expand persona management with an admin editor stored in Supabase
-- Add chat session naming/renaming and soft delete
-- Persist token usage metrics per session for analytics
-- Integrate push notifications or PWA shell for mobile re-engagement

----

-Crafted with care to highlight animation polish, realtime state, and production-readiness.